Man to plead guilty in plot to kidnap Michigan governor

 DETROIT (AP) — One of six men charged in an alleged plot to snatch Michigan Gov. Gretchen Whitmer has agreed to plead guilty to a kidnapping conspiracy, according to a court document filed Wednesday.

 The filing was made by prosecutors ahead of Ty Garbin’s appearance in federal court in Grand Rapids.
 The plea agreement signed by Garbin indicates that he will “fully cooperate” with investigators.
 There is no agreement on his sentencing guidelines.

 The FBI in October said it broke up a plot to kidnap the Democratic governor by anti-government extremists upset over her coronavirus restrictions.
 Six people were charged in federal court while eight others were charged in state court with aiding the alleged scheme.

-Garbin’s guilty plea would be a swift resolution for prosecutors, just nearly four months after the arrests.
+Garbin said he “advocated waiting until after the national election, when the conspirators expected widespread civil unrest to make it easier for them to operate.”

+In September, the six men trained at Garbin’s property near Luther, Michigan, constructing a “shoot house” to resemble Whitmer’s vacation home and “assaulting it with firearms.”

-His attorney, Mark Satawa, last fall said Garbin had no intention to carry out a kidnapping, no matter what he might have said in recorded or online conversations.
-A “big talk” defense had emerged as a defense strategy.
+Last fall, defense attorney Mark Satawa said Garbin had no intention to carry out a kidnapping, no matter what he might have said in recorded or online conversations.
+A “big talk” defense had emerged as a strategy.

 “Saying things like, ‘I hate the governor, the governor is tyrannical’ … is not illegal, even if you’re holding a gun and running around the woods when you do it,” Satawa said in October.